odinuv/web/en/apv/walkthrough/javascript/index.md

 of browsing (visitors do not have to wait for server to process their requests).

 A lot of pages use JavaScript very heavily nowadays.
-Sites like YouTube, Google drive/docs, Facebook are built using this technology.
+Sites like YouTube, Google drive/docs, Facebook are mostly built using this technology.
 When you transfer significant part of program logic into JavaScript, you can deliver desktop-app experience for your users.

 I will not teach you how to build application entirely with JavaScript, I will show you how to use